 There are not many Thursday evenings that are spent watching men dressed as green ogres talking about farting….but last night was one of them.
 Yes, my 5 year old daughter and I went to watch ‘Shrek The Musical’ at Bristol Hippodrome.
 I can categorically confirm […]

 This week Bristol Hippodrome welcome The Play that Goes Wrong.
 It is a hilarious light-hearted comedy.
 The Play That Goes Wrong has been a huge hit in the West End since it’s launch in 2013.
 It has also been played worldwide on every continent except Antarctica. […]

-Disclaimer: I was offered press tickets in return for an honest review, all words are my own.
+Disclaimer: We were offered free press tickets in return of an honest review, all words are my own.